slovenianGooner/intranet/README.md

 ## Development

 ### To-do list
-- [ ] Add persistent layout in Inertia
+- [ ] Add toggle to allow login for each individual user (as a permission?)
-- [ ] Add flash messages for errors and success
+- [ ] Add toggle to allow each individual user to be notified of new posts (as a permission?)
-- [ ] Add custom data editor for each user (editable in the users form or in the profile editor)
+- [ ] Basic database implementation of folders (use a tree structure?)